 - Full Module for more reflective career development.

+Martin: Anything that has surprised you?
+Steve: I’m constantly amazed at the dedication and effectiveness of the charity L&D professionals that we’ve met through the Consortium, and their collaborative strength.
 It’s wonderful to see the progression of these learning strategies through the years and to be part of this network of charities who support each other, evolving to become effective learning organisations, sharing success stories, new ideas and best practice.

+Martin: What’s your most used eLearning course?
 Steve: We have more than half a million individual learners using and enjoying our resources every year which is pretty remarkable!
 Our compliance resources in data protection and GDPR have, not too surprisingly, been particularly well used this year, ahead of the new data legislation.
 From our growing soft skills range, our new suite of wellbeing resources – that we produced in partnership with best-selling author Liggy Webb – have also been incredibly popular.
 For example, MicroLearn’s new course on Resilience has been a big hit, as it’s an essential skill for anyone to develop, particularly the leaders and managers of tomorrow.

+Martin: What’s your prediction for digital learning in the future?
 Steve: As our expectations of technology and media continue to rise exponentially, our expectations of digital learning will follow the same trend.
 In today’s busy workforce, making time for training can be a challenge which microlearning aims to combat.
 In the future, I think learning will need, more than ever, to be available on demand within the flow of work.
 What’s more, I think filling ‘wasted time’, like on the train or at the bus stop, will be even better utilised.
 Beyond short video and bite-sized text, I can see podcasts and audiobooks for professional development really taking off.
 Perhaps the key will be enabling learners to find learning as simple as doing a Google search, often whilst you’re busy doing something else.
 That could mean having a soft skills video on whilst you cook or a professional development podcast on in the car to work – the future of learning is personal, accessible and right-sized.

 Read more from the CLC…